bugale/bugroup-checks/README.md

 - `checks`: _(required)_ A new-line separated list of JS-style RegExs matching all sub-checks this action should wait for.
 They are expected to match the whole check name.

+- `excludedChecks`: A new-line separated list of JS-style RegExs matching checks that should be excluded, even if they appear in `checks`.

 - `self`: The name of the check that includes this action.
 Used to avoid waiting for itself to finish, and to set the description on the check.

 - `requiredStatus`: A new-line separated list of statuses which are considered successful.
 The action will fail if any of the checks in `checks` is not has a